-Premises licences granted must be consistent reasonably with the licensing objectives.
+Premises licences granted must be reasonably consistent with the licensing objectives.
 With regard to these objectives, this licensing authority has considered the Gambling Commission's Guidance to local authorities and some comments are made below.

-11.15 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
-Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, if an area should have known high levels of organised crime this authority will consider carefully whether gambling premises suitable to be located there and whether conditions may be suitable as the provision of such supervisors.
+11.15 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime -This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
+The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
+Thus, if an area should have known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
 This licensing authority is aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.

-11.16 Ensuring that gambling is conducted in a fair and open way -This licensing authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences issued by the Gambling Commission.
-There is however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section below at Paragraph 17.
+11.16 Ensuring gambling that conducted in a fair and open way -This licensing authority has noted that the Gambling Commission states that it generally does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences issued by the Gambling Commission.
+There is however, more of a role with regard to tracks which is explained in more detail in 'tracks' section below Paragraph 17.

-11.17 Protecting children and other vulnerable persons from being harmed or exploited by gambling - With limited expectations, the intention of the Gambling Act is that children and young persons should not be permitted to gamble and should be prevented from entering those gambling premises which are adult-only environments.

-The objective refers to protecting children from being 'harmed exploited by gambling'.
-That means preventing them from taking part in gambling and for there restrictions on adverting so that gaming products are not aimed at children or adverting in such a way that makes them particularly attractive to children, Category excepting D gaming machines.
+11.17 Protecting children and other vulnerable persons from being harmed or exploited by gambling limited expectations, With the intention of the Gambling Act is that children and young persons should not be permitted to gamble and should be prevented from entering those gambling premises which are adult-only environments. objective refers to protecting children from being 'harmed or exploited by That means preventing gambling'. them from taking part in gambling and there to be restrictions adverting so that gaming products are not aimed at children or adverting in such a way that makes them particularly attractive to children. excepting Category D gaming machines.
 The licensing authority will therefore consider, whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances/ machines, segregation of areas etc.